KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 Note: The default_crosstabs, suggested_crosstabs, suggested_filters, and default_filters arrays are all optional.
 They
 may be excluded when not used or sent as empty arrays.

+The Survey dimension supports specifying a default weighting variable, using the `default_weighting` and `weighting_label` fields on a question template.
+Both fields are optional, but if used, only one template should be marked as such.
+Only a numeric question can be used for this purpose - either types `Int` or `Decimal`.
+Use `weighting_label` to provide a more concise identifier for the question - for example, if the question is "How old are you?", consider using "Respondent Age" as the `weighting_label` if selecting the question for default weighting.

 ```json
 {
     "id": "The unique identifier of the survey",